The Church of Jesus Christ of Latter-day Saints in Tennessee: Temples

 On November 12, 1994, a letter sent to priesthood leaders announced plans to build a temple in Nashville.
 However, after three unsuccessful years of trying to gain approvals, church leaders announced on April 25, 1998, they would move ahead with plans to build a temple somewhere else in the Nashville area and said the temple would be substantially smaller in size.
 That fall, on September 17, 1998, the First Presidency announced it would build a second temple in Tennessee, this one in Memphis.
 The temple, in the suburb of Bartlett, was dedicated on April 23, 2000.
 The next month, on May 21, 2000, the Nashville Tennessee Temple, in the suburb of Franklin, was dedicated.

 On April 3, 2022, church president Russell M. Nelson announced plans to build a temple in the Knoxville area.
-The exact location has not yet been announced.
+The location of the temple was announced at 13001 Kingston Pike in Farragut.